OceanOutcomes/ocean-outcomes/what-we-do/our-work/index.md

 * Supply chain policy improvements—such as working with Japanese stakeholders to develop a draft Wild Salmon Policy for Japan that would set escapement goals and harvest rules for wild fish for the first time.

-Further information on our work can be found in the Initiatives section of our website.
+Further information on our work can be found in the [Initiatives section] (initiatives/) of our website.